 Market and Model

 The GR Supra range is straightforward; this single coupe body style and a choice of a couple of engines.
-The base four cylinder 2.0-litre unit costs from around £46,000 in base 'Pro' trim - or £48,000 in 'Fuji Speedway Edition' guise.
+The base four cylinder 2.0-litre unit costs from around £47,500 in standard 'Pro' trim.
 If you want the 3.0-litre straight-six twin turbo engine, offered in a single 335bhp state of tune, pricing might cause a quick intake of breath from those who remember the relative affordability of earlier Supras.
-This top variant lists at just over £53,000 in its standard form, but the vast majority of buyers in our market opt to find the extra £1,300 to get the up-spec 'Pro' version we tried.
+This top variant lists at just under £56,000 in its usual automatic 'Pro' form.

-Most of what you'll want features on the standard version, which gets piercing adaptive LED headlamps and lovely 19-inch black & silver 5-double-spoke forged alloy wheels with red brake calipers.
+Most of what you'll want features as standard, which includes piercing adaptive LED headlamps and lovely 19-inch black & silver 5-double-spoke forged alloy wheels with red brake calipers.
 Along with an alarm, auto headlamps and wipers, LED tail lights, automatic headlamp levelling, heated auto-dimming mirrors, all-round parking sensors and a rear view camera.
 Plus there are key driving features like Adaptive Variable Suspension; an Active Sports Differential to help get the power down though the turns; and a 'Drive mode selector with 'Normal' and 'Sport' settings, along with an 'Individual' menu that allows you to customise your own driving preferences.
 The 8-speed auto gearbox also gets paddle shifters and a launch control function for lightning starts.